bellapickering/bellapickering.github.io/_posts/2020-03-31-Pete-Musto.markdown

 caption:
 tags:    # use [tag1,tag2]
 ---
-I have always wanted to understand more of what my Godfather and so decided to take the opportunity to interview him for one of my blogs.
+I have always wanted to understand more of what my Godfather does and so decided to take the opportunity to interview him for one of my blogs.

 **Who do you work for and what is their role in Conservation in Zimbabwe?****
 I work with the Zambezi Society(ZAMSOC) which is a Zimbabwe based conservation organisation.